 For wall-mounted items in hospital patient rooms, you can send a photo of each of the four walls in a patient room, and we can “Photoshop” devices onto walls in various locations, with patient satisfaction being the prime consideration.
 Of course, nurse convenience, safety, infection control, and the all-important line-of-sight with the patient are mandatory criteria.

 Here is a nurses’ station that needed to add another monitor/keyboard/mouse but they were out of space.
-With our “doctored” photo sowing a “to-scale” Ergotron wall-mounted station, the clinical director was able to make a quick decision regarding a solution to the problem.
+With our “doctored” photo showing a “to-scale” Ergotron wall-mounted station, the clinical director was able to make a quick decision regarding a solution to the problem.

 During a walk-through of a hosital under construction, it was difficult to visualize wall-mounted devices in the patient rooms.
 I erased one of the attendees from a photo and inserted, to scale, an Ergotron wall-mounted computer station.